sailfish009/chemprop/README.md

 Note: In order to use the `rdkit_2d_normalized` features, you must have `descriptastorus` installed.
 If you installed via conda, you can install `descriptastorus` by running `pip install git+https://github.com/bp-kelley/descriptastorus`.
 If you installed via Docker, `descriptastorus` should already be installed.

-The full list of available features for `--feagrtures_generator` is as follows.
+The full list of available features for `--features_generator` is as follows.

 `morgan` is binary Morgan fingerprints, radius 2 and 2048 bits.
 `morgan_count` is count-based Morgan, radius 2 and 2048 bits.